 At the same time, they will practice dealing appropriately with difficult situations at work, thereby training their skills to listen and to intervene assertively when necessary.

-Overall the course will help participants to develop and identify with their professional role as leaders and/or managers.
+Overall the course will help participants to develop their professional role as leaders and/or managers, and identify with it.

 Concept by: Thomas Frick